lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

 Now let's render a simple texture with Wayland and OpenGL...

 ![Rendering a simple texture with Wayland and OpenGL on PinePhone](https://lupyuen.github.io/images/wayland-egl2.jpg)

+_Rendering a simple texture with Wayland and OpenGL on PinePhone_

 # Render OpenGL Texture with Wayland